 |Backup taken on version||Restorable into version|

+When a cluster is in a mixed-version state during an upgrade, full cluster restores will fail.
 See the Upgrade documentation for the necessary steps to finalize your upgrade.
 For CockroachDB Cloud clusters, see the Upgrade Policy page.

 Cockroach Labs does not support restoring backups from a higher version into a lower version.

 When you need to archive a backup for the long term, we recommend that you also archive the CockroachDB binary of the version that the backup was taken on.

 For a true archival copy that is not dependent on CockroachDB at all, running a changefeed to export your data from CockroachDB and archiving the files would be a better approach instead of taking a backup.
 See Export Data with Changefeeds for more detail.